grenaud/schmutzi/README.md

 - Should I filter my BAM file for reads with high mapping quality ?

-  * In theory, no. If the mapping quality is not a bad proxy for the probability of mismapping, you should be fine as mapping quality is incorporated
+  * In theory, no. If the mapping quality is good proxy for the probability of mismapping, you should be fine as mapping quality is incorporated

+- How much can I trust the endogenous consensus call ?

+  * That depends on two factors:
+     1) Amount of contamination and coverage, you can check how good the quality of the log is.
+If you have low quality, not much can be done
+     2) It the case of very distant mt genomes (ex: Denisova to human) the divergence might be very high in certain regions and leads to misalignments.
+To solve this, an approach is to call the endogenous iteratively as such:

+        ./wrapper.pl   testDenisova/endo.it1  refs/human_MT.fa testDenisova/input.bam
+        ./endoCaller -seq testDenisova/endo.it1.fa -log testDenisova/endo.it1.log  refs/human_MT.fa testDenisova/endo.it1.bam
+        samtools faidx testDenisova/endo.it1.fa
+        ./wrapper.pl   testDenisova/endo.it2  testDenisova/endo.it1.fa testDenisova/endo.bam
+        ./endoCaller -seq testDenisova/endo.it2.fa -log testDenisova/endo.it2.log testDenisova/endo.it1.fa  testDenisova/endo.it2.bam
+         ...
+        Until there is no difference